 I am proceeding with a conceptual framework and an action plan to provide a citizen orients action plan to health the pathology of our body politic.

-Citizenism is the recognition and the exploration of the role of the citizen within the political ecosystem.
+Citizenism and the associated Project is the recognition and the exploration of the role of the citizen within the political ecosystem.
 Citizenism aims to enhance our democracy, to reclaim the citizen as a central stakeholder in the political ecosystem and strive for deliberative dialogue as understood by the founding fathers, where the people are the ultimate sovereigns.
 It builds on the founder’s view of the active citizen continuously participating in their government, locally and nationally.
 It studies the nature of the citizen rights, responsibilities and the influences that make the modern citizen.
 Citizenism borrows from other fields and disciplines, including human behavior, medical science, social science, political science and is Informed by network science, complexity and translational democracy.
 Citizenism is positioned to respond to a troubling array of problems facing our nation’s political system.

 Citizenism is not limited to a theoretical realm but rather it, offers a citizen user’s manual of sorts, a tool box, for reclaiming the the centrality of the citizen from subjects, consumer, taxpayer, voter, elector and related roles that have defined Americans.
 To operationalize citizenism, we provide a structure and tools.
 A citizen’s owners manual to collaboratively address challenges in our political system.
 Using principles of adult education, we utilize case presentations to explore and highlight constitutional principles and their impact for our body politic.
 Our first case, addresses the Opioid Epidemic.